RenderKit/ospray/doc/api.md

   ------------- ---------------------- ------------  ----------------------------
   : Special parameters understood by the SciVis renderer.

-Note that the intensity (and color) of AO is controlled via an [ambient light].
-If `aoSamples` is zero (the default) then ambient lights cause ambient illumination (without occlusion).
+Note that the intensity (and color) of AO is deduced from an [ambient light] in the `lights` array.^[If there are multiple ambient lights then their contribution is added] If `aoSamples` is zero (the default) then ambient lights cause ambient illumination (without occlusion).

 Per default the background of the rendered image will be transparent black, i.e. the alpha channel holds the opacity of the rendered objects.